 The stop at Lyons was mainly to collect lunch and water for the tour, but we also enjoyed coffee and pastries at Moxie Bread Co.

-As we approached our next stop, Estes Park, Ty regaled us with Rattlesnake Kate's story.
+As we approached Estes Park's next stop, Ty regaled us with Rattlesnake Kate's story.
 Kate had ridden to a pond with her 3-year-old son, Ernie, to gather wounded ducks from hunters so they could have them for dinner.
 She encountered 140 Rattlesnakes and had to shoot her way through them.
 Read the full story here.

 The dramatic change in weather impacted our planned tour, but the tour guide and driver were flexible enough to give us alternate experiences.

 To me, the experience of a thunderstorm with snow was worth the change in plan.
-I would have voted to spend more time at the top to run around under the deluge if given a chance.
+If given a chance, I would have voted to spend more time at the top to run around under the deluge.

-I really enjoyed my time of discovery with Aspire Tours and would recommend this tour to first-time visitors to the Rocky Mountain National Park.
+I enjoyed my discovery time with Aspire Tours and would recommend this tour to first-time visitors to the Rocky Mountain National Park.

 Highlights of the tour